xapian/xapian-developer-guide/getting-started/index.rst

    $ ./bootstrap

-To download tools, bootstrap will use ``wget``, ``curl`` or ``lwp-request`` if installed.
+To download some tools, bootstrap will use ``wget``, ``curl`` or ``lwp-request`` if installed.
 If not, it will give an error telling you the URL to download from by hand and where to copy the file to.
+You can control whether Xapian tries to download, patch and install autotools with the ``--download-tools`` option to ``bootstrap``:

+``--download-tools=always``
+       Always download, patch and install autotools we rely on.

+``--download-tools=ifneeded`` (the default)
+       Download, patch and install autotools only if your installed version isn't recent enough, or if we have to apply patches that haven't yet beenaccepted upstream.

+``--download-tools=never``
+        Never download and install autotools; always use your installed versions.

+        Note that in this case the build may fail if you have out of date versions of the tools, and you may also fall foul of behaviour fixed in our patches.

-If you wish to prevent bootstrap from downloading and building the autotools pass the ``--without-autotools`` option.
-You can force it to delete the downloaded and installed versions by passing ``--clean``.
+You can also asl the build system to delete the downloaded and installed versions by passing ``--clean``.

 Our bootstrap script will check which directories you have checked out, so you can bootstrap a partial tree.
-You can also ``touch .nobootstrap`` in a subdirectory to tell bootstrap to ignore it.
+You can also ``touch .nobootstrap`` in a subdirectory to tell bootstrap to ignore it, or you can pass just the directories you want to build as arguments to ``bootstrap``.

 If you need to add any extra macro directories to the path searched by aclocal (which is part of automake), you can do this by specifying these in the